danrongLi/SquirrelTracker/README.md

 :yellow_heart: UNIs: [dl3333, qz2391]

-:star: The link to the server running our application: https://danrong4523.appspot.com/ or https://tools-for-anlytics.appspot.com/
+:heart: The link to the server running our application: https://danrong4523.appspot.com/ or https://tools-for-anlytics.appspot.com/